edrlab/thorium-reader-doc/epub-doc/en/src/pages/111_catalogs_actions.md

 You can use [feedbooks OPDS](https://catalog.feedbooks.com/catalog/index.json) to browse [Feedbook catalog](https://www.feedbooks.com/#).
-Once you have selected a book you\'ll be redirected to the webpage where you can buy the book.
+Once you have selected a book you'll be redirected to the webpage where you can buy the book.

 Feedbooks OPDS allows you to loggin from Thorium Catalog feed with the *Shelf* button on the upper right corner.
 Anybook bought with your